 California wildfire season peaks in October and November, but the threat of fire persists year-round.
-With that in mind, we've gathered these resources from our NBC Bay Area Responds reports to help you stay prepared.
+With that in mind, we've gathered these resources to help you stay prepared.

 Bookmark this web page in your phone's browser, so you can access it any time you need a reminder.